Jean-Fred64/C64_lumafix_relocator/README.md

 Another fork of lumafix

-:red_circle: Still WORK IN PROGRESS :red_circle:
+:construction: Still WORK IN PROGRESS :construction:

 Special design for motherboard C64 with ZIF support

-The height is too high to place the VIC-II with ZIF support and the lumafix
+The height is too high to place the VIC-II with ZIF support and the lumafix :collision:

 This version allows to move the VIC-II in a free area outside the keyboard

 ---
-Thanks for inspiration TEBL
+Thanks for inspiration TEBL :wink:
 https://github.com/tebl/C64-Lumafix

 ![relocator](https://github.com/Jean-Fred64/C64_lumafix_relocator/blob/main/IMG/Lumafix%20relocator%20v31_12_2022.png)